Quantum tomography explains quantum mechanics: The quantum measurement process

 The linearity of typical detector responses, described here for optical sources, is a feature observed in broad generality.\footnote{ but not in general.
 See the remark at the end of Subsection \ref{ss.mixed}. } For example, decay rates of radioactive sources have the same additivity properties.
 The following definitions turn the insight from our optical example system into a formal requirement for quantum measurement processes.

-A \bfi{quantum measurement device} (short a \bfi{measurement device}) is on the formal level characterized by a collection of \bfi{detection elements} labelled by labels $k$ from a finite\footnote{ Experimentally realizable detectors always produce only a finite number of possible results; see the examples in Section \ref{s.ex}.
+On the formal level, a \bfi{quantum measurement device} (short a \bfi{measurement device}) is characterized by a collection of \bfi{detection elements} labelled by labels $k$ from a finite\footnote{ Experimentally realizable detectors always produce only a finite number of possible results; see the examples in Section \ref{s.ex}.
 Idealizations violating this finiteness condition are not discussed in this paper. } set $K$ satisfying the following postulate.

 \bfi{(DRP)}: \bfi{Detector response principle}. {\em A detection element $k$ responds to an incident stationary source with density operator $\rho$ with a nonnegative mean rate $p_k$ depending linearly on $\rho$.
 The mean rates sum to the intensity of the source.
 Each $p_k$ is positive for at least one density operator $\rho$.}